janosh/pymatgen-2-paper/paper/main.typ

   #figure(
     pad(right: -2em, image("figs/py-pkg-treemap-pymatgen-coverage.pdf")),
     caption: [#pmg code structure and test coverage.
-The size of each module represents the number of lines of code, while colors indicate test coverage percentage.], ) <fig:pmg-code-structure>
+The size of each module represents the number of lines of code, while colors indicate test coverage percentage.],
+    // TODO: check that the namespace add-ons (pymatgen-io-espresso, pymatgen-analysis-diffusion, and pymatgen-analysis-defects are being accounted for correctly in test coverage)
+  ) <fig:pmg-code-structure>
 ]